 Moria is the largest refugee camp on Lesvos, run by the police and the army.
 Moria is a reception and identification center, in other words a hotspot area.
 This means that all refugees who arrive on the island per boat are taken to Moria for registration and to apply for asylum.
 After registration, the most vulnerable refugees and their families, are brought to different camps or shelters.
 If you would like to know more about the asylum procedure, you can visit www.refugee.info/greece > Asylum in Greece.

-The number of residents in the camp fluctuates between 6000 and 7500.
-Initially, the camp was built for 2000 residents to stay for only a short period of time.
+The number of residents in the camp fluctuates around 20,000 people (February, 2020).
+Initially, the camp was built for 3000 residents to stay for only a short period of time.
 Since the EU-Turkey deal there are more people arriving on the island than leaving it.
 This has resulted in an overcrowded camp, which leads to improvised sleeping arrangements and hygiene problems caused by scarce sanity conditions.

 Refugee camp Moria feels like a prison.
 The camp is divided into different sectors per nationality and there is an actual prison within the camp as well.
 It has limited facilities for the refugees.
 There are often fights or riots in the camp, most of the times caused by the bad status of the camp and the hopeless situation the refugees are in.